 Researchers at the University of Pennsylvania’s School of Medicine have observed tissue loss in the brains of men in their mid-40s, while women of the same age remained untouched by the ravages of age.
 This means that as a male marketer passes 45, his ability to control emotions and impulses gradually declines.

 The implications for marketers and managers are obvious.
-Most people reach their most senior and influential position within an organisation in their late 40s and early 50s.
+Most people reach their most senior and influential position within an organization in their late 40s and early 50s.

 The average chief executive, for example, is 55 and male.
 Irrespective of their former glories, these men are now likely to be experiencing significant reductions in their ability to control their impulses, just when they need that skill the most.
 Women, in contrast, who already had a gender advantage in being able to control anger better than men, will only increase this advantage as they age.